wdhowe/clojure-snippets/README.md

 Clojure example snippets.

-Single files that showcase syntax and/or a concept.
+Short files that demonstrate syntax and concepts.

 ----